-AI - it's all about relationships with earth, self, others - and the enemy
+AI - and its impacts on earth, work, self, others - and the enemy

 Artificial Intelligence – the very name should give us pause.
 Not to mention AI has lots of issues related to everything from intellectual property to job losses to our own intellect and emotions being removed from the equation.
 And there are also big eco- and relational impacts.
 Here is a summary of some of these implications from an MIT study and other sources: